Normandabald/home-monitor/README.md

 NOTE: I haven't tested this outside of my own environment yet so there may be oddities that crop up.

 This project is deployed using Ansible and assumes you are already familiar with setting this up.
-Ensure your remote target IP has been added to your `/etc/ansible/hosts` file:
+Ensure your remote target IP has been added to your `/etc/ansible/hosts` file and that you have SSH access to this node:

 ```bash
 sudo ansible-playbook -u <username> --private-key /path/to/id_rsa --become home-monitor/ansible/main.yaml